darktable-org/dtdocs/content/preferences-settings/general.md

 ## understanding darktable's themes

 All of darktable's pre-built themes are provided as CSS files in `$DARKTABLE/share/darktable/themes/` (where `$DARKTABLE` is darktable's installation directory).
-The default theme is `darktable.css` and this contains the bulk of the code used to control the look-and-feel of darktable.
+The `darktable.css` theme contains the bulk of the code used to control the look-and-feel of darktable.
 A number of other themes are also provided but most of them use `darktable.css` as a base (by importing `darktable.css` using the `@import url` directive).

 If you choose to create your own custom theme file you are advised to follow a similar approach -- import one of darktable's existing theme files using `@import url` (this directive expects relative paths) and then apply your own customisations on top.
 You do not need to do this when using the CSS text box in the preferences dialog -- attempting to use `@import url` in the CSS tweaks text box will not work correctly.